 Fifty patients with plane wart participated in an open label comparison trial.
 Twenty three males and twenty seven females, they were clinically diagnosed by two skilled expert dermatologists; patients who presented to "Shahid Nabaz Dermatology Teaching Center's outpatient unit with cutaneous wart anywhere in the body other than anogenital area were included in the study.
 Included patients were patients with single or multiple extra-genital warts who had not received systemic or topical anti-wart treatment in the previous eight weeks.
-Exclusion criteria included previous hypersensitivity to MMR antigen, pregnancy/lactation, and presence of infection. active chronic disease immunosuppression and patients who were non-adherent to treatment.
-During the inspection, the total amount of plane wart in every patient was recorded and an image was obtained.
-Following thorough clarification to about the disease, each patient its progression, and every aspect of the treatment, including the technique of application, technique of injection and side effects, verbal, written consent and ethical approval was obtained from Kurdistan Higher Council of Medical Specialties.
+Exclusion criteria included previous hypersensitivity to MMR antigen, pregnancy/lactation, and presence of infection. chronic immunosuppression and patients who were non-adherent to treatment.
+During the inspection, the total amount of plane wart in obtained.
+Following thorough clarification to each patient about the disease, progression, and every aspect of the treatment, including the technique of application, technique of injection and side effects, verbal, written consent and ethical approval was obtained from Kurdistan Higher Council of Medical Specialties.
 The patients subdivided into two groups, each of 25 patients.
 Group A received topical SA solution 20% combined with intralesional MMR vaccine and group B received topical SA solution 20% alone Injections were given every two weeks until a maximum of six injections.
 In the sessions. the affected region was disinfected using a 96% solution of alcohol, then allowed to dry.
 In accordance to the patient's group, 20% topical salicylic acid solution was applied to each lesion via cotton-headed stick and left to work for 5 minutes, after which the surface was cleaned with tap water and dried, When SA 20% solution was used in conjunction with MMR vaccination, the 20% SA solution was applied to each individual lesion, then 0.3 mL of MMR vaccine was intralesionally injected using an insulin syringe into the single largest wart.
 To achieve full remission, six treatments were given every two weeks.
-The number of lesions was counted and photographed every two weeks objectively assess the patient response.
+The number of lesions was counted and photographed everv two weeks objectively assess the patient response.
 All patients adhered to the treatment regime.
 Data was collected using a custom-made questionnaire, and SPSS version statistics software for social science analysis version 24.
 (Mean standard deviation) are descriptive statistics.
-To demonstrate the difference between different means, ANOVA, or analysis of variance, was employed.
-Statistical significance is determined by the p value being less than 0.05.
+To demonstrate the difference between different means, ANOVA, or of variance, was employed.